-Have you tried chia seed pudding yet?
+Have you tried vegan chia seed pudding yet?

 Think tapioca pudding…but with more nutrients!

-When it comes to chia seed pudding, you can get really creative with the flavors you make.
+When it comes to vegan chia seed pudding, you can get really creative with the flavors you make.

 Chia seeds come from a plant in the mint family called Salvia Hispanica.
 They were a staple in the ancient Aztec diet and have now gained attention world-wide thanks to their amazing nutritional benefits.

-Chia seeds are super absorbent, allowing them to plump up and become gelatinous when soaked in liquid.
+They are super absorbent, allowing them to plump up and become gelatinous when soaked in liquid.